 We remember that, throughout the Bible, the number six is associated with work and the number three is associated with God's will.
 We see that Jesus waited six days (until the end of man's work) to take three of His disciples to see God's will for man displayed.
 Why did Jesus take those three disciples and not others?
 Were they super saints?
 The simple answer is that they were not super saints but quite the opposite as they were the weakest of the apostles.
 As we look back on these events, we can clearly see the grace of God put on display.
 This is the power that Jesus was referring to as man does not have the power to attain the kingdom through our work but only through His work (grace).

-There he was transfigured before them.
-His clothes became dazzling white, whiter than anyone in the world could bleach them.
+As they watched, he began to change form, and his clothes became dazzlingly white, whiter than anyone in the world could possibly bleach them.

 The word "transfigured" comes from the Greek word metamorphosis which in modern terms is morphed.
 Jesus changed in front of their eyes and we see that the light that was inside Him shone out very bright and "dazzling white".
 Many people want to know what we are going to look like when Jesus returns and, here, we see the answer.
 He was showing the disciples what He would look like and we will be changed to be like Him when He returns.